bernie-skipole/remscope/docs/index.md

 metoffice.py is run at 9:30 and 16:30 each day, and calls a met office api to obtain weather data which it sets into file weather.json.

-clearguests.py clears expired guests from the database every mid day, and mid day + 1, cron works on local time, so mid day, and mid day + 1 should get 12 utc between them.
+clearguests.py clears expired guests from the database every mid day, and mid day + 1 hour, cron works on local time, so mid day, and mid day + 1 should get 12 utc between them.

-backup.py gets a dump of the main sqlite database, 2:30 afternoon every saturday, compresses and encrypts it, and saves the file where it can be downloaded by admin users.
+backup.py gets a dump of the main database, 2:30 afternoon every saturday, compresses and encrypts it, and saves the file where it can be downloaded by admin users.